-Today, 26 years after the inception of this company, I have mentored thousands of healthcare professionals to become certified diabetes specialists.
+Today, more than 26 years after the inception of this company, I have mentored thousands of healthcare professionals to become certified diabetes specialists.
 At the core of all our education and training is providing person-centered care infused with compassion and kindness.
 I feel proud that I have also mentored many staff members, and they have moved on to advance their careers and use their skills in new ways.
 Both of my boys were paid members of the Diabetes Education Team, learning from a young age about how to run a business and treat people with respect.
 They witnessed their mom focused and fierce, pushing through hard times and profitable times.